OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 If you have questions or comments about this User Agreement, please contact us online or by physical mail at:

-For Members in the United States: LinkedIn Corporation Attn: User Agreement Issues 2029 Stierlin Court Mountain View, CA 94043 USA For Members outside the United States: LinkedIn Ireland Limited Attn: User Agreement Issues Gardner House, Wilton Place, Wilton Plaza, Dublin 2 Ireland Back to Top
+For Members in the United States: LinkedIn Corporation Attn: User Agreement Issues 2029 Stierlin Court Mountain View, CA 94043 USA For Members outside the United States: LinkedIn Ireland Attn: User Agreement Issues Gardner House, Wilton Place, Wilton Plaza, Dublin 2 Ireland Back to Top

-LinkedIn Corporation, Mountain View, California, USA, and LinkedIn Ireland Limited, Dublin, Ireland, September 12, 2013
+LinkedIn Corporation, Mountain View, California, USA, and LinkedIn Ireland, Dublin, Ireland, September 12, 2013